What is the average Energy Texas electricity bill in Texas

 Bill Period or Cycle

 The dates this bill covers.
-Your utility will read the meter at their discretion.
+Your Texas utility company will read the meter at their discretion.
 This will not always be a month or 30 days.
 If you are on a plan that has "monthly" fees, that fee will appear on your bill, regardless of how many days were within the period.

 Want to order Energy Texas?